Sb-Vtrs-elfamoso/AIF/recommender_system/README.md

 # Movie poster Recommender System

 ## Requirements :
 - Docker engine is installed on your computer.
-If it not the case, please follow these [instructions](https://docs.docker.com/engine/install/)
+If it is not the case, please follow these [instructions](https://docs.docker.com/engine/install/)
 - have a stable internet connection (for packages installation)

 ## User guide :